 About Chi Alpha

-Despite our name, we’re not a fraternity or a sorority.
-Our name is Greek because the New Testament was written in Greek.
-It comes from 2 Corinthians 5:20 — we are therefore Christ’s (Chi) Ambassadors (Alpha).
+Chi Alpha Christian Fellowship is a community of students earnestly following Jesus.
+We’re not a fraternity or a sorority (although we’re a great place to find brothers and sisters); rather, our name is Greek because the New Testament was written in Greek.
+It comes from 2 Corinthians 5:20 which says “we are therefore Christ’s (Chi) Ambassadors (Alpha).”
 We often abbreviate our name as XA.

 Chi Alpha is one of several Christian ministries at Stanford.
-Other ministries like us include A2, RUF, Cornerstone, and InterVarsity.
+Other ministries like us include RUF and InterVarsity.
 We’re all broadly similar, although each ministry has a theological or stylistic nuance that makes them stand out.
 What makes us different is our emphasis on the ministry of the Holy Spirit.

 If you haven’t taken a look yet, you should investigate the right sidebar with the small text.
 It has links to all kinds of cool things like our leadership team.